Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 One hour later, I was pretty exhausted and could not do any more reps.
 I called Yandex taxi and went back to the hostel.
 I got some food from the supermarket, rested a bit, and went out again to the fan zone to check what’s going on there.
 After the concert, I went home.

 Minsk Day 3 – European games opening ceremony

 Today is finally the day when the whole craziness starts.
 I felt the excitement in the air as the whole Minsk was anticipating European games.

 I don’t remember exactly, what I was doing, but I spent most of the day exploring the western part of the Minsk.
 I was so absorbed with communist architecture, I forgot about the time.
-And had to rush back to prepare myself for the European games opening ceremony.
+And had to rush back to prepare me for the European games opening ceremony.

 Getting a haircut